DTLab-LabCN/DTT-Docs/docs/index.md

 ##Introduction
 **Digital Trust Test Bench (DTT)** is a quality assurance tool for digital credential solutions, allowing governments and organizations to put digital credentials to the test to make sure they work with other platforms.

-This platform is still in development.
-As of 2023-12-21 - Afternoon

 ## Summary of Documentation
 * [User guide](userguide/ug_intro.md)